MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 ## Introduction
 This chapter will give you an introduction into the creation of module panels and user interfaces.
-For the implementation you will need to use the {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html" "MeVisLab Definition Language (MDL)">}}.
+For the implementation, you will need to use the {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html" "MeVisLab Definition Language (MDL)">}}.

 {{<alert class="info" caption="Extra Infos">}}